 Yoku’s Island Express

-Very different from the traditional Metroidvania, Yoku’s Island Express fuses what you know about the genre with brand-new ideas.
+Very different from the traditional metroidvania, Yoku’s Island Express fuses what you know about the genre with brand-new ideas.
 Released in 2018, this debut title by Villa Gorilla invites players to be a dung beetle who is the newly arrived postmaster on an island.
-You’ll collect items and abilities to unlock new areas of the map, backtrack your way across, and find treasures completely inaccessible at first—you know, the traditional stuff.
+You’ll collect items and abilities to unlock new areas of the map, backtrack your way across, and find treasures completely inaccessible at first — you know, the traditional stuff.

 Where Island Express diverges is in its gameplay since, well, it’s pinball.
 Sort of.
 It’s definitely pinball, but environmental pinball: Flippers are hidden in bushes, boards take up flowing screens, there’s platforming, but it’s pinball.
 It’s a little weird!
 It’s also exceptionally charming and fun, with a whimsical tone that never wavers.
 Great for families as well!